GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 ### Create a Dockerfile

 Various considerations go into designing a good Docker image.
-The Dockerfile used by this tutorial will build a release and run it with Alpine Linux.
+The Dockerfile used by this tutorial builds a release and runs it with Alpine Linux.
-If you are experienced with Docker, you may choose to customize your image.
+If you are experienced with Docker, you can customize your image.

 1. Create a file called `Dockerfile` in your `hello` directory.
 Copy the following content into it.
-Alternately, you may [download](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/Dockerfile) a sample annotated Dockerfile to study and customize.
+Alternately, you can [download](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/Dockerfile) a sample annotated Dockerfile to study and customize.